-Employers are not required to publish an explanation of the gap nor publish an action plan outlining how they intend to narrow it.
-The gender pay gap regulations do not require employers to identify where women are doing work of equal value to men, but not being paid the same.
+Employers are not required to publish an explanation of the gap nor reveal an action plan outlining how they intend to narrow it.
+The gender pay gap regulations do not require employers to identify where women are doing work of equal value to men, but are not paid the same.

-According to the PR and Communications Census, produced by the PR and comms body PRCA in association with PRWeek, the gender pay gap in the industry has grown from 17.8 per cent in 2016 to 21 per cent and is the equivalent of £11,364 - or £2,253 more than it was two years ago.
-The widening gap comes despite the seven per cent increase in female MDs since 2016.
+According to the PR and Communications Census, produced by the PR and communications body, PRCA, in association with PRWeek, the gender pay gap in the industry has grown from 17.8 per cent in 2016 to 21 per cent and is the equivalent of £11,364 – or £2,253 more than it was two years ago.
+The widening gap comes despite the 7 per cent increase in female MDs since 2016.

-An Equality and Human Rights Commission report, Measuring and reporting on disability and ethnicity pay gaps, showed that the ethnicity pay gap is 5.7 per cent and called on Office for National Statistics to provide more data and guidance on for ethnic minority and disability monitoring.
-It also called on the government to require all employers with more than 250 employees to monitor and report on ethnicity and disability in recruitment, retention and progression within the workplace by April 2020 and provide an action plan for ending any pay gap.
+An Equality and Human Rights Commission report, Measuring and reporting on disability and ethnicity pay gaps, showed the ethnicity pay gap was 5.7 per cent and the commission called on the Office for National Statistics to provide more data and guidance for ethnic minority and disability monitoring.
+It also demanded the government require all employers with more than 250 employees to monitor and report on ethnicity and disability in recruitment, retention and progression in the workplace by April 2020 and provide an action plan for ending any pay gap.
 Very few employers (3 per cent) publish data on their ethnicity or disability pay gaps.

-"They show the benefit of having greater transparency in order to combat unfair wages and the exploitation of women in the workplace.
-The act of companies being forced to reveal the true respective positions of men and women in their workforce has shed a light on pay inequity, a scourge in the media industry.
+"They show the benefit of having greater transparency to combat unfair wages and the exploitation of women in the workplace.
+The fact that companies are forced to reveal the true respective positions of men and women in their workforce has shed a light on pay inequity, a scourge in the media industry.

-"Women are realising in many workplaces that they have been short-changed and with the NUJ’s support are setting about righting that wrong.
-The NUJ is now providing information to reps so they can challenge and work with their employers to reduce the pay gap and put in place workplace and recruitment policies which will help women win promotion and get the pay they deserve.
-We are calling on companies to take on more women on their boards."
+"Women are realising in many workplaces that they have been short-changed and, with the NUJ’s support, are setting about righting that wrong.
+The NUJ is now providing information to reps so they can challenge their employers and work with them to reduce the pay gap and set up workplace and recruitment policies to help women win promotion and get the pay they deserve.
+We are calling on companies to appoint more women to their boards."

-When the BBC was first forced to publish the salaries of those who earned more than £150,000, only one third of the list (which did not include people who work for the corporation, but are paid through independent companies) were women and only 10 of the 96 were non-white.
-It soon became clear that many women believed they were being paid less than their male counterparts and the NUJ is now dealing with almost 150 claims of unequal pay.
+When the BBC was first forced to publish the salaries of those who earned more than £150,000, only one-third of the list (which did not include people who work for the corporation, but are paid through independent companies) were women and only 10 of the 96 were non-white.
+It soon became clear that many women were being paid less than their male counterparts and the NUJ is now dealing with almost 150 claims of unequal pay.

-This greater transparency forced upon companies has proved useful for unions to challenge employers on their gender pay gap and seek to work with them to put in place policies to eliminate it.
-Even If your company has fewer than 250 employees, your NUJ chapel should ask for the information to be made available.
+This greater transparency forced upon companies has proved useful for unions to challenge employers on their gender pay gap and seek to work with them to eliminate it.
+Even If your company has fewer than 250 employees, your NUJ chapel should ask management to make the information available.